 Arrivals and departures

 Wraparound Clubs

 Breakfast Club

 After School Club

 Uniform

-- Boys Wear

-White polo shirt (logo items available).

-Lost property

-Where to buy

-School Uniform Bank

 Food in school

+School meals

 Packed lunches

-Fruit and drinks
+Free School Meals

 Our Curriculum

 Working in a variety of ways

 Children, depending on the task and their age, will work in a variety of ways.
 This could be individually, co-operatively within a group, or as part of a whole class.
 Work is differentiated to support less able and to extend gifted and talented pupils in all subjects.
 Specific materials or computer programs may be purchased to support this and, in addition, extra support staff have been appointed to assist where needed.

 Primary Education is divided into three stages:

-- Early Years Foundation Stage: from ages 0-5
+• Early Years Foundation Stage: from ages 0-5

-- Key Stage 1: from ages 5-7
+• Key Stage 1: from ages 5-7

-- Key Stage 2: from ages 7-11
+• Key Stage 2: from ages 7-11

 Early Years Foundation Stage

 At John Hellins your child will enjoy many rich and varied experiences, most of which will be hugely practical and centred around play and exploration.
 Our children have access to a range of outdoor learning experiences, which we see as invaluable to your child's learning and development.
 The curriculum that your child will follow will be the 'Early Years Foundation Stage' (EYFS).
 There are seven areas of development in the EYFS:

 - Personal, social and emotional.

 - Communication and language.

 - Literacy.

 - Mathematics.

 - Understanding the world.

 - Expressive arts and design.

 - Physical development.